 The level of importance in formatting the best possible ICS security solutions has led to the creation of industry best-practice guidelines and regulatory compliance standards, helping CISOs to navigate the complex world of ICS risk assessment and selecting the best solution for their particular needs.

-Simplifying the acronyms: how to choose the right ICS security solution
+Simplifying the acronyms: how to choose the right OT and ICS cybersecurity solution

 There are several points of reference for industry regulation and best-practice standards:

 - The starting point for understanding the ICS threat landscape and choosing the best security solution is the “Guide to Industrial Control Systems (ICS) Security” published by the National Institute of Standards and Technology (NIST).
 The first part of the guide presents a comprehensive list of the different problems involved in securing ICS systems, including the specific issues pertaining to OT as opposed to IT, as well the issues of performing ICS risk assessment.
 The second part of the guide breaks down each of the currently available ICS security solutions according to category and lists all the elements that create an optimal solution for each category, thus offering a complete guide to the best industry standards.

 - Gartner’s Hype-Cycle report is another important resource for Industrial cybersecurity.
 The 2021 report recognizes security for cyber-physical systems as an important emerging technology, and includes recommendations for best-practice solutions.

 IEC 62443 is the international standard for “Industrial communication networks – IT security for networks and systems” – in other words, industrial cybersecurity.
 It consists of a series of standards governing the different elements that are included in ICS security monitoring, risk assessment and management.

 Radiflow: Incorporating Regulatory Standards for the Best ICS Security Solution